ameyerow/alpha-connect-four/README.md

 # Playing

-To play against a trained model, active the environment and run `play.py`.
+To play against a trained model, activate the environment and run `play.py`.
 ```
 pipenv shell
 python -m src.play